CongducPham/PRIMA-Intel-IrriS/Gateway/boot/README.md

 How it works?
 -----------

-After flashing the INTEL-IRRIS WaziGate SD card image, you can insert the SD card in any computer (Windows, Linux, MacOS) to copy some configuration files in the `/boot` partition which is in FAT32 format and therefore easily accessible.
+After flashing the INTEL-IRRIS WaziGate SD card image, you can insert the SD card in any computer (Windows, Linux, MacOS) to copy some configuration files in the `/boot` partition of the SD card that is in FAT32 format and therefore easily accessible from most operating system.

-There are basically 2 configuration files you can put in the `/boot` partition:
+There are basically 2 configuration files you can put in this `/boot` partition:

 - `intel-irris-band.txt`: simply contains either `eu868` or `eu433`
 - `intel-irris-auto-config.sh`: runs a number of shell scripts to configure the WaziGate using its embedded REST API

 This is how the auto-configuration mechanism works:

-- on boot, the INTEL-IRRIS WaziGate executes `/home/pi/intel-irris-auto-config.sh` after all containers have been launched.
+- when booting, the INTEL-IRRIS WaziGate executes `/home/pi/intel-irris-auto-config.sh` after all containers have been launched.
+So DO NOT modify this file!

 - `/home/pi/intel-irris-auto-config.sh` waits for the `wazigate-edge` container to be up and running.